tinevancorenland/IDE/README.md

 As an anonymous woman once said :point_up:

 > Make time **now** to do it **right**
-> or make time later to do it over
+> or make time later to do it over.

 ## Info